ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 Run-time attacks differ from conventional malware, which carries out its malicious program actions through a dedicated program executable, in that run-time attacks influence benign programs to behave maliciously.
 A run-time attack that exploits unmitigated memory vulnerabilities can be leveraged by threat actors as the initial attack vectors that allow them to gain a presence on a system, e.g., by injecting malicious code into running programs.

-Modern, security-aware C and C++ software development pracs, e.g., secure coding standards such as SEI CERT C[^CMU2016C] and C++[^CMU2016CPP], and program analysis aim to proactively avoid introducing memory errors (and other software defects) to applications.
-However, in prac completely eradicating memory errors in production C and C++ software has turned out to be near-impossible.
+Modern, security-aware C and C++ software development practices, e.g., secure coding standards such as SEI CERT C[^CMU2016C] and C++[^CMU2016CPP], and program analysis aim to proactively avoid introducing memory errors (and other software defects) to applications.
+However, in practice completely eradicating memory errors in production C and C++ software has turned out to be near-impossible.

 [^CMU2016C]: Carnegie Mellon University (CMU), [SEI CERT C Coding Standard Rules for Developing Safe, Reliable, and Secure Systems, 2016 edition](https://resources.sei.cmu.edu/library/asset-view.cfm?assetID=454220), June 2016.